-Our Nursing Program recognizes that many Licensed Practical Nurses are interested in earning an ADN, being qualified to take the NCLEX exam, and becoming a Registered Nurse.
+Many Licensed Practical Nurses (LPNs) would like to earn an Associates Degree in Nursing and become qualified to take the NCLEX exam and become a Registered Nurse.
 The Montgomery College Nursing Program has designed an eight credit course –the LPN Transition Course (NU 130) to ease the transition of Maryland Licensed Practical Nurses (LPN) into the Associate Degree in Nursing (ADN) program.

 The course teaches specific concepts related to the practice of professional Nursing drawn from the first year of the regular ADN program.
 The course is intensive and consists of 7 hours of lectures and discussions, along with 14 hours of laboratory and clinical each week, for thirteen weeks.

 The program begins in May during the Montgomery College Summer Session I. Upon successful completion of NU 130, students move into the regular ADN program and join an existing, in-progress cohort for two more academic semesters.
 After graduating, students will be eligible to take the NCLEX exam and become licensed Registered Nurses.

 Like the traditional Nursing Program, the admissions process for the LPN to ADN program requires that an applicant be registered as a student of Montgomery College.
 If an applicant is not currently a student then they must submit a Montgomery College application and registration fee to the Office of Admissions declaring “Pre-Nursing as their major.
 Applicants must submit all official transcripts to the Admissions Office.
 If your transcripts are from a foreign institution then they will need to be evaluated by an evaluation service.